zircote/swagger-php/docs/Getting-started.md

 ## Composition

-You can combine schema's composition with [allOf](https://swagger.io/specification/#schemaComposition)
+You can combine model definitions into new schema compositions with [allOf](https://swagger.io/specification/#schemaComposition)

 ```php
 /**